berat-berber/berat-berber/README.md

-### Hi there 👋 I'm Berat Berber!
+### Hi there 👋 I'm Berat!

-- I'm a computer science student at Dokuz Eylul University in Turkiye
-- I'm currently interested in AI & Data Science
+- I am a computer science student who is interested in AI and Data Science